SFTtech/openage/doc/media/smx-files.md

 0-1       | Palette section `pixel3`

-This compression method is used for anything that does not require the damage mask values (basically everything that is not a building).
+This compression method is used for anything that does not require the damage modifier values (basically everything that is not a building).